 - Hygiene items and cleaning supplies

-- Ensuring adequate staffing for our residences (as social distancing and self-isolation is mandated), which includes our two youth residences and our two adult residences
+- Ensuring adequate staffing for our residences to assist with maintaining the health and safety of our residents , which includes our two youth residences and our two adult residences

 CJHS recognizes that this is a time of uncertainty and we are not the only ones facing economic challenges at this difficult time.
 We are so appreciative for your support in whatever way you can manage while we face these challenges.
 Together, we will get through this!